NiMePe/My-Habit-Tracker/README.md

 ## Usage
 1. **Open a terminal in your project root (where main.py is)**
     - cd <repository_folder> (e. g.
-C:\Users\Your_Name\Desktop\counter\modules)
+C:\Users\Your_Name\Desktop\My_Habit_Tracker\modules)

 2. **Start the program**
     - Open your virtual environment
     - Start with: python main.py

 3. **Follow the menus**
-    - The program checks for a database: main_db.db
+    - The program checks for an account and an existing database: main_db.db
-    - If it does not exist, you will be asked if you want to create an account
+    - If they do not exist, you will be asked if you want to create an account
-    - Database will be initialized automatically
+    - The database will be initialized automatically
-    - Next steps: Log in (1), create a profile (2), or exit (3).
-    - After login, use the main menu to view, change, update habits, change your profile or exit.
+    - After login, use the main menu to analyze, change, and update habits or to change your profile.

     3.1 **How to create a new habit**
         - Log in > Navigate to 2 CHANGE HABITS >  1.
 Create Custom Habit > Enter user input or cancel